A warm front is the transition zones where warm air replaces a huge mass of cold air.

 The warm air fronts are generally known to move from the southwestern direction to the northeastern direction.
-Air that follows a warm front is much more hot in comparison to the air that is in front of it.
+Air that follows a warm front is much hotter than the air in front of it.

-When warm fronts pass through a particular area, they make the air warm in comparison to what it was.
+When warm fronts pass through a particular area, they make the air warm compared to what it was.

 The climatic conditions also tend to become very humid.